 Polyvinyl-pyrrolidone Copolymer (PVP) features in the production of cosmetics such as foundation, lipsticks etc. Allergies and dermatitis are potential side effects.

-Propylene glycol an emulsifying agent in skin creams and body lotions, is a petrochemicals – often utilized to smoothen the skin but smoothening can be actually be thinning of skin and thus speed up the process and visible side effects of skin ageing.
-It can cause contact dermatitis long term and short-term surface irritations.
+Propylene glycol an emulsifying agent in skin creams and body lotions, cause contact dermatitis long term and short-term surface irritations.

-Polytetrafluoroethylene can be found in some shave gels – often simply as “PTFE”.
-It is the chemical agent used to make Teflon and other non-stick cookware – which have been linked with osteoarthritis, early-onset menopause and breast cancer.
+Polytetrafluoroethylene often simply as “PTFE”, is the chemical agent used to make Teflon and other non-stick cookware – it is linked with osteoarthritis, early-onset menopause and breast cancer.